kayameltem/Shared-Taxi-Business-on-Blockchain/README.md

 They decided to combine their money and buy a car which will be used as a taxi and the profit will be shared among participants every month.
 However, one problem is that they have no trust in each other.
 To make this investment work, you are asked to write a smart contract that will handle the transactions.
-The contract will run on Ethereum network.
+The contract will run on Ethereum network.</br>

 <br>To make this investment work, you are asked to write a smart contract that will handle the transactions.
 The
 contract will run on Ethereum network.</br>